Ashwagandhae/evidencer/README.md

 ![Screenshot](screenshots/main.jpg)

 A chrome extension that lets you scrape, highlight/underline, and export articles you see online as debate cards.
+Inspired by [Cardr](https://cardrdebate.com/).

 Based on [this template](https://github.com/NekitCorp/chrome-extension-svelte-typescript-boilerplate) by [@NekitCorp](https://github.com/NekitCorp).